-The desire to beauty from the distant past has always been with human1 and is considered a high value for beauty in human societies; this has led many people to perform various types of aesthetic surgery for increasing the attractiveness.2 Some of the aesthetic surgeries include liposuction, reshaping and resizing of the nose and eyelids; breast augmentation, laser hair removal, face lift, as well as minimally-invasive procedures like Botox and chemical peels.3 In 2016, more than 23 million aesthetic surgeries have been performed worldwide, that seems to be up from 9% in 2015.4
+The desire to beauty from the distant past has always been with human and is considered a high value for beauty in human societies; this has led many people to perform various types of aesthetic surgery for increasing the attractiveness.
+Some

-According to the American Society of Plastic Surgeons (ASPS), the world's largest organization of board-certified plastic surgeons, aesthetic surgery is very common in the United States; in 2018, nearly 18 million surgeries have been performed in US, that shows a rise of about 2 percent from 2017.5 Although there is no official statistics on the prevalence of aesthetic surgeries in Iran,6 the results of some studies indicated that aesthetic surgeries in Iran have increased over the past decades.7
+According to the American Society of Plastic Surgeons (ASPS), the world's largest organization of board-certified plastic surgeons, aesthetic surgery is very common in the United States; in 2018, nearly 18 million surgeries have been performed in US, that shows a rise of about 2 percent from 2017.
+Although there is no official statistics on the prevalence of aesthetic surgeries in Iran, the results of some studies indicated that aesthetic surgeries in Iran have increased over the past decades.

-The extreme tendency of the community to various types of aesthetic surgery will subsequently lead to inflict of vast materials and spiritual costs for individuals, families and, ultimately, the community.8 The results of various studies have shown that individuals undergoing aesthetic surgery have experienced a variety of psychological disorders.^{8,9} Having a negative body image is one of the factors that leads people to aesthetic surgery.10 The body image is an abstract concept that refers to the perception of individuals from the appearance of the body, and this concept includes emotional, cognitive, behavioral, and perceptual aspects.11
+The extreme tendency of the community to various types of aesthetic surgery will subsequently lead to inflict of vast materials and spiritual costs for individuals, families and, ultimately, the community.
+The results of various studies have shown that individuals undergoing aesthetic surgery have experienced a variety of psychological disorders.
+Having a negative body image is one of the factors that leads people to aesthetic surgery.
+The body image is an abstract concept that refers to the perception of individuals from the appearance of the body, and this concept includes emotional, cognitive, behavioral, and perceptual aspects.

-The body image can have a dramatic effect on how people perceive the world around them and affect other aspects of life, such as selfesteem, mood, nutritional behavior, and social interactions.12 Repeating negative perceptions of the body may lead to a body dysmorphic disorder (BDD).13 As mentioned, one of the consequences of performing aesthetic surgery is heavy spiritual costs on individuals, families and society.8 By compromising spiritual health, a person may experience psychiatric disorders such as loneliness, depression and loss of meaning in life;14 while applicants for aesthetic surgery are confronted with such mental disorders.15
+The body image can have a dramatic effect on how people perceive the world around them and affect other aspects of life, such as self-esteem, mood, nutritional behavior, and social interactions.
+Repeating negative perceptions of the body may lead to a body dysmorphic disorder (BDD).
+As mentioned, one of the consequences of performing aesthetic surgery is heavy spiritual costs on individuals, families and society.
+By compromising spiritual health, a person may experience psychiatric disorders such as loneliness, depression and loss of meaning in life; while applicants for aesthetic surgery are confronted with such mental disorders.

-Spiritual health, as the newest dimension of health, is linked to other dimensions of health and causes other dimensions to be integrated.16 Spiritual health has a positive relationship with the physical and mental dimensions of quality of life.
-Therefore, spiritual health is associated with quality of life and, on the other hand, quality of life results from satisfaction or dissatisfaction from various aspects such as status of appearance, social relations and so on.17 So considering the importance of spirituality and its important role in the health and life of individuals, families and consequently the community; in addition to the body image, another issue that has been investigated in this study is spiritual health.
+Spiritual health, as the newest dimension of health, is linked to other dimensions of health and causes other dimensions to be integrated.
+Spiritual health has a positive relationship with the physical and mental dimensions of quality of life.
+Therefore, spiritual health is associated with quality of life and, on the other hand, quality of life results from satisfaction or dissatisfaction from various aspects such as status of appearance, social relations and so on.
+So considering the importance of spirituality and its important role in the health and life of individuals, families and consequently the community; in addition to the body image, another issue that has been investigated in this study is spiritual health.